nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Expected: The added meeting is shown on the list of meetings at the side and a success message is displayed.

    3. Test case: `meet with/2 for/Product Demo in/Conference Room 5A on/05-04-2025 15:44` <br>
-      Expected: No meeting is added and an error message is shown in the status box.
+      Expected: No meeting is added and an error message is shown in the Result Display.

    4. Test case: `meet with/1 for/Product Demo in/Conference Room 5A on/05-04-2025 15:44` <br>
-      Expected: No meeting is added and an error message is shown in the status box.
+      Expected: No meeting is added and an error message is shown in the Result Display.

    5. Test case: `meet with/ for/Product Demo in/Conference Room 5A on/05-04-2025 15:44` <br>
-      Expected: No meeting is added and an error message is shown in the status box.
+      Expected: No meeting is added and an error message is shown in the Result Display.

    6. Test case: `meet with/1 for/ in/Conference Room 5A on/05-04-2025 15:44` <br>
-      Expected: No meeting is added and an error message is shown in the status box.
+      Expected: No meeting is added and an error message is shown in the Result Display.

    7. Test case: `meet with/1 for/Product Demo in/ on/05-04-2025 15:44` <br>
-      Expected: No meeting is added and an error message is shown in the status box.
+      Expected: No meeting is added and an error message is shown in the Result Display.

    8. Test case: `meet with/1 for/Product Demo in/Conference Room 5A on/` <br>
-      Expected: No meeting is added and an error message is shown in the status box.
+      Expected: No meeting is added and an error message is shown in the Result Display.

    9. Test case: `meet with/1 for/Product Demo in/Conference Room 5A on/2025-05-04 15:44`
-      Expected: No meeting is added and an error message is shown in the status box.
+      Expected: No meeting is added and an error message is shown in the Result Display.

 ### 8.12 Updating a meeting